arnofaure/free-sfx/README.md

 You are free to use, share, modify and do whatever you want with this package or any part of it in any personal, open-source or commercial work without obligation of payment (monetary or otherwise) or attribution.
 You even can host the set.

-As I want it to be open as it can be, the only thing **you are not allowed to do** is SELLING or RENTING the package (either in existing or modified form).
-Let's keep the web as open-source as we can :)
+Let's keep the web as open-source as we can :) the only thing **you are not allowed to do** is SELLING or RENTING the package (either in existing or modified form).